-The Old Laundry and East Road trading estates in Bridport are key employment sites in addition to those already identified in the Local Plan (see Map 3 for their location and extent).
-Applications for B1, B2, B8 and similar uses will be permitted subject to proposals not having a significant adverse impact on surrounding land uses.
+The Old Laundry and East Road trading estates in Bridport are important employment sites (see Map 4 for their location and extent).
+Applications for B1, B2, B8 and similar uses will be supported subject to proposals not having a significant adverse impact on surrounding land uses.

-Retail uses will generally be supported at these two key employment sites if they have trade links with employment uses or if they are unneighbourly in character (such as tyre and exhaust centres, car showrooms and trade counters).
+Retail uses will generally be supported at these two important employment sites if they have trade links with employment uses or if they are un-neighbourly in character (such as tyre and exhaust centres, car showrooms and trade counters).

-Other uses which do not provide direct, on-going local employment opportunities will not be permitted at these two sites.
+Other uses which do not provide direct, on-going local employment opportunities will not be supported at these two sites.